 Automation Service is committed to delivering 99.95% SLA uptime.
 Bizagi Automation Service uses Web Apps technology that encompasses the Azure App Services' global infrastructure.
 This true cloud technology lets Bizagi assure the reliability of your Automation Service.
 Reliability is one of the three main pillars offered by Automation Service, as described at Automation Service overview.

-The infrastructure behind the service is designed for availability and resiliency, and this includes storage, networks, and communications, among others.
-Bizagi conducts 24x7 monitoring on the services and underlying technology and has more than 30 data centers around the world in order to provide higher performance and meet data location requirements.
+The infrastructure behind the service is designed for availability and resiliency, and this includes storage, networks, and communications.
+Bizagi conducts 24x7 monitoring on the services and underlying technology with regions around the world where data centers are located to provide higher performance and meet data location requirements.

 Web apps technology - true cloud

 Bizagi Automation Service infrastructure is built using Azure App Services.
 Compare to a single Virtual Machine, a Web App uses a full stack of active dedicated servers where the Web App can run from the Azure Service Fabric.
 These servers are pre-provisioned in a data center of the region that you choose for your service where the Bizagi web apps are provisioned.
 See the Bizagi Automation Service Architecture and learn about the Bizagi web apps.

 Therefore, if one server suffers a failure, the web app is redirected to another pre-provisioned and warm server.
 So users do not see any downtime in the service.
 Web Apps only contains the logic and functions layer underlying a web application, for example, to run the Work Portal.
 Data and other confidential information are not stored in any web app but in the database.

 All the servers of one web app are located within the same region.
 If you want to have full redundancy of all architecture's web apps, you can acquire the Disaster Recover full replica service.

 Database and storage reliability